History of our organisation

 Reigniting the power of the movement

 In 2022 we carried out a listening campaign across our network listening to 400 people.
-This was funded by Joseph Rowntree Foundation.
-In addition to this, from listening to our network it became clear that community workers and practitioners felt isolated and unsupported in their roles, which has further developed our Community Practitioner’s Network and adapted it around their needs and personal and professional development.
+Funded by the Joseph Rowntree Foundation the aim was to find out what mattered to communities.
+Alongside this we were hearing from our Community Organisers that they felt isolated and unsupported in their roles, which further developed our model of community organising focusing on what we believe are the three pillars; Training, Support and Action.